What is Zingo?

 What bureaus does Zingo report to?

-Currently we report to Equifax and TransUnion and expect to be able to report to Experian soon.
+Currently, we report directly to Equifax and are able to report to Transunion and Experian via Datalinx.

 How often is my payment data reported to the bureaus?